IgniteUI/igniteui-docfx/en/components/general/update-guide.md

 * Template
     * The new structure defines tab item components each wrapping a header and a content component.
 The headers usually contain an icon and a label but may as well have any other custom content.
-    * For header styling purposes we introduced two new directives - `IgxTabHeaderLabel` and `IgxTabHeaderIcon`.
+    * For header styling purposes we introduced two new directives - `igxTabHeaderLabel` and `igxTabHeaderIcon`.
-    * Since the header component now allows adding any content, the `IgxTab` directive, which was previously used to retemplate the tab's header, was removed because it is no longer necessary.
+    * Since the header component now allows adding any content, the `igxTab` directive, which was previously used to retemplate the tab's header, was removed because it is no longer necessary.
     * When the component is used in navigation scenario, the `routerLink` directive needs to be attached to the header component.

     ```html